rbrtmrtn/node-gdal-async/README.md

 Release binaries with pre-built bundled GDAL are tested against the full matrix of:

 * Node.js versions: 12.x, 14.x, 16.x, 17.x
-* OS: Ubuntu 16.04, Ubuntu 18.04, Ubuntu 20.04, Ubuntu 21.10, CentOS 8, Fedora 33, Fedora 34, Debian 10 buster, Debian 11 bullseye, Arch Linux current, Amazon Linux, Windows Server 2019, macOS Catalina 10.15
+* OS: Ubuntu 16.04, Ubuntu 18.04, Ubuntu 20.04, Ubuntu 21.10, Fedora 33, Fedora 34, Debian 10 buster, Debian 11 bullseye, Arch Linux current, Amazon Linux, Windows Server 2019, macOS Catalina 10.15

 On Ubuntu 16.04, Amazon Linux, Windows and macOS only the bundled GDAL version is officially supported.
 On all other platforms both the bundled and the system-installed versions are supported.